What comes to your mind when you hear the word “fall party”?

 Purchase a garland of autumn leaves to string over your front door, mantle, or stairway banister.
 You can also set up an area against a flat wall to create a fun, fall backdrop, perfect for photo-ops!!

 Pinecones can be used as great placeholders to mark each guest’s seat!
-Collect your pinecones, clean them well, and paint the tips gold or silver (or you can skip the work and buy them here).
+Collect your pinecones, clean them well, and paint the tips gold or silver.

 So, have you been inspired yet?